 Enterprise single sign-on options

 - JSON Web Token (JWT) is available only to Team, Professional, and Enterprise accounts.
 Credentials and user information is sent in JSON format encrypted using a Zendesk Shared Secret.
-For information on configuring JWT single sign-on, see Setting up single sign-on with JWT (JSON Web Token).
+For information on configuring JWT single sign-on, see Enabling JWT (JSON Web Token) single sign-on.

 - Secure Assertion Markup Language (SAML) is available only to Professional and Enterprise accounts.
 SAML is supported by many identity provider services, such as Okta, OneLogin, Active Directory, and LDAP.
-For information on configuring SAML single sign-on, see Using SAML for single sign-on (Professional and Enterprise).
+For information on configuring SAML single sign-on, see Enabling SAML single sign-on (Professional and Enterprise).

 You can use the same option for both groups or a different option for each group.
 This is ideal if you have two separate sets of users, existing in different locations that you do not want to merge.
 If you use both JWT and SAML, you will need to select one as the primary authentication method.
 When signing in to Zendesk, users will be redirected to your primary method login page.
 Users can sign in with the secondary method by going to the second method login page first.